 Apply Configuration

-To create a configuration request and adding it to the queue a configuration must be applied.
-To do this navigate to the ‘Apply configuration’ page (figure 2).
-To create a configuration to apply here either use the ‘Make configuration’ page or create a template yourself.
-To be able to select the template here it must have the name ‘configuration.xml’.
+To create a configuration request and add it to the queue, a configuration must first be applied.
+To do this, navigate to the ‘Apply configuration’ page (Figure 2).

 Figure 2: Apply configuration